 Program Length: 38 months

 Learn the principles and skills you need to successfully manage a healthcare department.
 This degree program covers a broad spectrum of administrative skills so that when you graduate, you will have the diversity and the experience needed to become an effective manager and stay at the top of your field.
-A minimum of 90 quarter credits beyond the associate's degree or equivalent is required for graduation.

 Click a course to see the course description.